What are the symptoms?

-There’s a reason that ovarian cancer if often called the silent killer, the symptoms can be frustratingly vague and non-specific.
-This is especially true in the early stages of the disease.
-Sometimes it can be found coincidentally on an ultrasound scan.
+The symptoms can be frustratingly vague and non-specific and this is especially true in the early stages of the disease.
 However, there are some symptoms that should be investigated:

 - Persistent abdominal pain.

 - Bloating and discomfort that doesn’t go away.

 - Changes to your normal bowel habit.

 - Abdominal swelling, a lump or a feeling of fullness in the lower abdomen.

 The Department of Health advises that most women with gynaecological cancer should be managed by a sub-specialist team.
 This is backed up by the best evidence in medical literature, which shows that women with gynaecological cancer do better if managed by a gynaecological oncology accredited surgeon, compared to a general gynaecologist or a general surgeon.

 The best treatment for your ovarian cancer will depend on the size of the tumour, the type of cancer you have and whether the disease has spread beyond the ovaries.
 This can involve a Hysterectomy and clearance surgery, an Oophorectomy or Chemotherapy.

 Mr Thomas Ind is an experienced and accredited gynaecological oncology surgeon.
 He leads a sensitive and supportive team of professionals.
 Together they will educate you about your illness, operate on your cancer, help you through your surgery, and ensure you make a safe recovery.

 Cervix cancer is a cancer where abnormal cells of the cervix reproduce uncontrollably to create tumours